 If your music fits in a specialty genre, please contact that genre's host.
 It also helps if FCC clean edits are provided, or at least FCC violations are noted.

-If you are a musical artist, please e-mail email@example.com to request an interview.
-Please note that we do not usually interview bands we do not play.
+If you are a musical artist, please email firstname.lastname@example.org to request an interview.
+Please note that we do not interview bands we do not play.
 To get played, see "how can I send music to the station?"

-If you are in a local (NC-based) band and want to be featured on The Local Beat, please e-mail Adam Kincaid at email@example.com and tell him about your band.
-He reserves the right to decline any interview.
+If you are in a local (NC-based) band and want to be featured on Carolina Grown, please email firstname.lastname@example.org.

 Promotions: Help plan events both on and off campus, represent WKNC, increase general awareness of WKNC both on and off campus.

 Production: Learn to use Adobe Audition to record the non-music elements of WKNC.
 You know, all those really funny "If peeing your pants is cool, consider me Miles Davis" type things.

 Public Affairs: Write, record, and perform interviews for Eye on the Triangle, a local news program.
 Also serve as the public affairs liaison to write and record Public Service Announcements.